ersJava/LIRI/README.md

 The return results will give you the artist, song title, a preview URL and album name.

-If a song title is not entered, spotify-this will automatically give you Sheena Easton, "For Your Eyes Only".
+If a song title is not entered, spotify-this will automatically give you _Sheena Easton, "For Your Eyes Only"_.

 * Here is an example of the **movieThis()** function in action: _node liri movie-this "The Dark Knight"_